New Zealand British Rail Mark 2 carriage: Mainline Steam Heritage Trust

 They are painted Midnight Blue with a Pearl Grey roof (easier to clean than a white roof, as they will be steam-hauled) and a white window band.
 Four have been named after railway landmarks, famous sections of the line, and railway companies.

 Like the S class, they retain their original external appearance with curved Corten-steel ends (the SA/SD/SW/SE cars have flat ends).
 Five cars are still in open storage at Plimmerton.

-Mark 2E FO 3393, and Mark 2F TSO 5972/6039/6085/6091 are stored at Fielding in Manawatu.
+Mark 2E FO 3393, and Mark 2F TSO 5972/6039/6085/6091 are stored at Feilding in Manawatu.
 Originally intended for overhaul, the five carriage bodies were advertised as surplus and for sale on TradeMe in 2020.
 They became surplus after further complete AO carriages were purchased from KiwiRail that had been stored in Middlemarch.
 It is unclear if they sold.

 SD 5761, one of Ian Welch's original 15 Mark 2s from 1997, was purchased by Mainline Steam and arrived on 22 August 2018 at Plimmerton from storage in Taumarunui for conversion into an observation carriage for its Mark 2 rake of carriages.